To Our Shareholders

 Merchandise Sales Business

 The Merchandise Sales Business engages in the sale of fuel, paper and paper products, and other products.
-As a result of the above, operating revenue for this segment was ¥33,517 million (up 9.0% year on year) and operating profit was ¥800 million (up 7.8% year on year).
+There was a rise in sales unit prices for fuel sales and sales of nursing care goods were firm, particularly domestic tissue papers for nursing care.
+As a result, operating revenue for this segment was ¥38,780 million (up 8.5% year on year) and operating profit was ¥1,169 million (up 23.4 % year on year).

 Other Business

-The Other Business segment includes the information services business, the housing sales business, the construction contract business, and the personnel services business.
-Operating revenue for this segment was ¥26,886 million (up 14.8% year on year), and operating profit was ¥1,174 million (down 1.7% year on year).
+The Other Business segment includes the information services business, the personnel services business, the construction contract business, the housing sales business, and the taxi business.
+Operating revenue for this segment was ¥26,786 million (up 3.4% year on year), and operating profit was ¥1,829 million (up 31.1% year on year).

-In the Merchandise Sales Business, Leasing for Real Estate Services Business, and Other Business, we will take steps to expand the business domain and strengthen our existing businesses.
+In the Merchandise Sales Business, Real Estate Leasing Services Business, and Other Business, we will take steps to expand each business domain and strengthen our existing businesses.

 To all shareholders, we sincerely ask for your ongoing encouragement and support into the future.